 Marilyne Andersen

-Head of LIPID Lab
+Professor at EPFL and Head of LIPID Lab

-Director General of GESDA FoundationMarilyne Andersen is a Full Professor of Sustainable Construction Technologies and heads the Laboratory of Integrated Performance in Design (LIPID) that she launched in the Fall of 2010.
+Director General, GESDA FoundationMarilyne Andersen is a Full Professor of Sustainable Construction Technologies and heads the Laboratory of Integrated Performance in Design (LIPID) that she launched in the Fall of 2010.
 Since April 2025, she is also the Director General of the GESDA foundation (Geneva Science and Diplomacy Anticipator), whose mission is to anticipate emerging scientific discoveries and translate them into concrete actions for the benefit of society by engaging proactively with policymakers and diplomats.

 She was Dean of the School of Architecture, Civil and Environmental Engineering (ENAC) at EPFL from 2013 to 2018 and the Academic Director of the Smart Living Lab in Fribourg from 2018 to 2024.
 She also co-leads the Student Kreativity and Innovation Laboratory (SKIL) at ENAC since its launch in 2018.
 Before joining EPFL as a faculty, she was an Assistant Professor then Associate Professor tenure-track in the Building Technology Group of the MIT School of Architecture and Planning and the Head of the MIT Daylighting Lab that she founded in 2004.
 She has also been Invited Professor at the Singapore University of Technology and Design in 2019.